shopglobal/interchained-sidechain/README.md

-# Interchained | Sidechained (open-sourced by Shopglobal)
+# Interchained | <i>(Web3 + (0x + Altcoin))</i> <b>SideChained</b>
+Designed, developed, and open-sourced by Shopglobal; Made possible by Electronero Network Project
-## Interchained is a full featured Hybrid (Web3 + (0x + Altcoin)) Interoperable Sidechain Transaction system based on a combination of two main components.
+## Interchained is a full featured Hybrid Interoperable Sidechain Web3 Transaction system.
+Support for Web3 & 0x & Cryptonote out of the box.
+SideChained is based on a combination of two main components.
 SideChained open source package, and Electronero Passport, a Private API interacting with wallets.
 SideChained is portable, you can build your own API.
 Enables cross-chain swaps & simultaneous transactions between ERC20, BEP20, and COINS
 ___________________________________________
 - [x] Web3 wallet create -> 'createWeb3Wallet' to generate Web3 wallets on cli, or server
 - [x] Web3 wallet recover -> 'recoverWeb3Wallet' (to be merged from #1987 in future release)